mdbtxt1

 and so on.

-Bowers has several named numbers in this area, including trisept, 77; tridecal, 1010; and the aptly named boogol, the frighteningly large 10(100)10.
+Bowers has several named numbers in this area, including trisept, 77; tridecal, 1010; and the halloween-scary-themed boogol, a frighteningly large 10(100)10.
+Such "googolisms" continue, but from this point on we'll discuss only Bowers' symbolic notation and the definitions related thereto, and not his invented names for specific numbers.

 The First Triadic Operator: The Generalised "Hyper" Function